artisin/teFlow/README.md

 var teFlow = require('te-flow');
 ```
 ###### _Alternative_
-Download the `te-flow.js` or `te-flow.browsers.js` file depending on your use in the `lib` folder and drop it into your projcet.
+Download the `te-flow.js` or `te-flow.browsers.js` file depending on your use in the `/lib` folder and drop it into your projcet.
 The diffrence between the two files is the `.browser` injects all the dependencies into one file while the default uses `require` to include the dependencies.
 ###### _Compressed Files_
-I recommend you use webpack to manage your Js assets but I understand this is sometimes not an option so in the lib folder I have also included compressed and non-webpacked files as well.
+I recommend you use webpack to manage your Js assets but I understand this is sometimes not an option so in the lib folder I have also included compressed and non-webpacked files.

 ### Development
 ```